A successive centralized circumcenter reflection method for the convex feasibility problem: Introduction

+Let us define the terminology for addressing the different algorithmic choices of the control sequences used in s-cCRM iteration given in \cref{eq.definitionOfCRMOperator_m_sets}. \textbf{Algorithm 1} is s-cCRM with the almost cyclic control sequence presented in \Cref{def.ControlSequence}(i); \textbf{Algorithm 2} stands for s-cCRM with the most violated constraint control sequence (distance version) introduced \Cref{def.ControlSequence}(ii); and \textbf{Algorithm 3} considers the most violated constraint control sequence (function value version) set in \Cref{def.ControlSequence}(iii) within s-cCRM.

-The paper is organized as follows: In Section 2, we give definitions and preliminaries, and introduce the successive cCRM.
-In Section 3, we prove the global convergence for the cCRM under the three control sequences defined above.
-In Section 4, we prove the linear convergence rate for both versions of the most violated constraint control sequence, and the superlinear convergence under some additional smoothness assumptions.
-In Section 5, we present numerical experiments comparing Algorithms 1-3 to other algorithms.
+The paper is organized as follows: In \Cref{sec.preliminaries}, we give definitions and preliminaries.
+In \Cref{sec:convergence}, we introduce and prove the global convergence of s-cCRM, under the three control sequences defined above.
+In \Cref{sec:convergence_rate}, we prove linear convergence for both versions of the most violated constraint control sequence under a standard \emph{error bound} assumption, and superlinear convergence under some additional smoothness assumptions. \Cref{sec:NumericalExperiments} presents numerical experiments comparing s-cCRM with SePM and CRM-Prod.